nemerosa/ontrack-cli/README.md

 # Usage

-After the configuratio has been set, injection of data into Ontrack from a CI pipeline can be typically done this way.
+After the configuration has been set, injection of data into Ontrack from a CI pipeline can be typically done this way.

 ## Branch setup